 include those people migrating for one to three months

 include people migrating for reasons other than study or work

 Figure 1 gives a high level overview of how short-term immigration estimates are broken down for distribution in the current methodology and which administrative sources are used in the distributions.
 The following sections give more information on definitions used and the detail of the methodology.

 - These published IPS estimates are based on interviews undertaken at the end of the short-term migration event, so lengths of stay are known.
 Therefore, no error arises from changes of intention (for example, intending to stay two months and actually staying four months).
 In this case, the end of the short-term migration event is when the individual leaves the UK after a 3 to 12 month stay in England or Wales.

 3.1.
 Data sources

 International Passenger Survey (IPS)

 The International Passenger Survey (IPS) is a sample survey of passengers arriving at, and departing from, UK air and sea ports and the Channel Tunnel.
 The England and Wales-level estimate of short-term international immigration for 3 to 12 months for the main reason of work, which is distributed to local authorities, is derived from IPS data.

 The IPS estimate for “work” used in the local authority-level Short-Term International Migration (STIM) estimates refers to as defined in the UN definition.
 This includes short-term migrants going to a definite new job, including au pair work, and those seeking a job, but excludes those visiting on business for their existing employer.
-Estimates for the latter are shown in the Other employment category in England and Wales-level STIM reference tables, but are not available for local authorities.
+Estimates for the latter are shown in the Business category in England and Wales-level STIM reference tables, but are not available for local authorities.

 For more information about the IPS, please refer to International Passenger Survey: quality information in relation to migration flows.